 - AA Masters must be no younger than age 21 & no older than age 26 on December 31st of the current year of membership.

 - AA Masters have the same privileges & responsibilities as Full Masters members, however AA Masters members who wish to race *must* do so under WBC colors & per racing requirements (see below for details).

 - Volunteering is a requirement of AA Masters membership.

-- Limited Masters include those rowers who own their own boats as well as experienced rowers who do not wish to participate in club rowing or have access to coaching.
+- Restricted Masters include those rowers who own their own boats and are experienced rowers who do not wish to participate in club rowing or have access to coaching.